Is there something seriously wrong in your relationship?

 Verbal abuse sneaks into countless relationships.
-It is something that millions of women and men endure on a daily basis.
+It's something millions of women and men endure on a daily basis.
 One in four teenage girls in a relationship report that they've been repeatedly verbally abused.
-Another poll reveals that 33 million American adults are victims of domestic violence (repeated focus groups of women show that 3 out of 4 females count regular insults and name-calling as domestic violence).
-A third of all adults in this country have been called names and 20% have been humiliated in public by their partner.
+One-third of all adults have been called names, and 20 percent have been humiliated in public by their partner.

 Verbal abuse is as damaging as physical abuse.
 Because verbal abuse sufferers don't carry the outside scars and bruises, it can sometimes be hard to distinguish if your loved is suffering.
-Or perhaps you are the victim and because the damage isn't physical, you may wonder if what you are experiencing is indeed abuse.
+Or, perhaps you're the victim and because the damage isn't physical, you may wonder if what you're experiencing is indeed abuse.

-Warning: this tiger does not change its stripes.
-The National Coalition Against Domestic VIolence offers this helpful checklist called "Am I Being Abused?".
-This outline of what counts as emotional abuse may also guide those who are concerned about their own relationship and includes an empowering Relationship Bill of Rights we all should keep handy.
+A tiger does not change its stripes.
+The National Coalition Against Domestic Violence offers this helpful checklist called "Am I Being Abused?"
+This may also guide those who are concerned about their own relationship, and includes an empowering Relationship Bill of Rights we all should keep handy.

-Here are some signs I've gathered as a survivor that you may be in a verbally abusive relationship:
+As a survivor myself, here are some signs that you may be in a verbally abusive relationship:

-1. The Word Watcher - Do you think before you speak?
-Not in the "I'm thinking before I'm speaking” kind of think, but the I have to THINK because if I say the wrong thing I will get in trouble or be screamed at.
+Do you think before you speak?
+Not in the "I'm thinking before I'm speaking' kind of thinking, but the I have to think, because if I say the wrong thing I'll get in trouble or be screamed at.
 Are you being called names like victim, sensitive, cry baby or any other derogatory pet name?

-3. Flip the Script - Do you find when you are upset at your partner or call your partner out on the abuse, he/she flips the story and by the time they have finished, you have become the bad guy?
-The abuser is so manipulative with their words, you can start a conversation with one intention and your words are twisted and turned until you end up in tears.
+Do you find that when you're upset at your partner or call your partner out on the abuse, he/she flips the story?
+And by the time they've finished, you've become the bad guy?
+The abuser is so manipulative with their words that you can start a conversation with one intention and your words will be twisted until you end up in tears.

-4. That Little Voice -- Does that little voice inside your head tell you to run in the other direction?
-Does that voice tell you that you are being treated unkind?
-Does that voice tell you that something is wrong even if you can't quite put your finger on it?
+Does that little voice inside your head tell you to run in the other direction?
+Does that voice tell you that you're being treated unkind?
+Does that voice tell you that something is wrong, even if you can't quite put your finger on it?
 That little voice is right.
-It's your guardian angel - your inner voice.
-Listen to her, she’s right.
+It's your guardian angel, your inner voice.
+Listen to her.

-5. Passive Aggressive Sneak - This abuser thinks he's clever and can always fall back on the, "I'm just joking!" line.
-You hear things like, "Why are you getting so upset?" and often find yourself confused for someone with "your past” even though he's "sorry you feel that way."
+This abuser thinks he's clever and can always fall back on the, "I'm just joking!" line.
+You hear things like, "Why are you getting so upset?" and often find yourself confused for someone with "your past," even though he's "sorry you feel that way."